HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	4. Third paragraph: Extra meat (but still meat, don't go veggie here), extending the previous expressions and focus on the final required expression.
 Remember that these 3 paragraphs don't have to be in the same length.
 	5. Closing (3 lines: CTA → farewell → your name)
 #### Tips
+- A paragraph for each bullet point.
+Sure, you can cram 2 bullet points into one paragraph, but a clear isolation of the paragraph-bullet point pair is always preferred.
 - Straight up answering each required expression in 2-3 sentences is the way to go.
 - Use "although" instead of "even though" at the start of a sentence.
 - **For formal style**: use formal words such as "regarding, remains, considerable, commotion, appreciate, restrict,..."